appwrite/appwrite/docs/EnvironmentVariables.md

 ### _APP_CONSOLE_WHITELIST_IPS

-This last option available allows you to restrict access to Appwrite console for users sharing the same set op IP addresses.
+This last option allows you to restrict access to Appwrite console for users sharing the same set op IP addresses.
 This option is very useful for team working with a VPN service or a company IP.

-To enable activate this option, pass a list of allowed IP addresses separated by a comma.
+To enable/activate this option, pass a list of allowed IP addresses separated by a comma.

 ## Redis Server